Momotarō: Birth from peach

-As noted above, in most of the Edo Period books, peach boy is not born from the peach but from the woman who consumes the peach and grows years younger in age.
+As noted above, in most of the Edo Period books, Momotarō is not born from a peach but from the woman who consumes a peach and grows years younger in age.
 Both the first and second groups consist entirely of "rejuvenation" types.
 The "birth from the peach" type examples (such as the version in Takizawa Bakin's 1811 essay Enseki zasshi|Enseki zasshi "Swallowstone Miscellany") are found among tales that have deviated further, which Koike assigns to a third group of texts.
 While "birth from the peach" version has not been confirmed in earlier written texts from the Edo Period, one tantalizing sculpture dating to 1614 depicted a man standing in the middle of a split peach.
 This purported Momotarō carving at Kehi Shrine in Tsuruga, Fukui was lost during the air raids of 1945.

 Momotarō's age

 It was noted that the protagonist Momotarō was being drawn progressively younger by artists over the years.
 In one subjective estimation, Momotarō appeared about age 30-ish until c.
 1735, 25-ish up to c.
 1800, and 20-ish until the end of Edo Period in 1867.

 Not every text specifies age, but in the version in Kamo no Norikiyo (賀茂規清) (1798–1861)'s Hina no Ukegi (雛迺宇計木) Momotarō's was 15 years and 6 months when he set out on his expedition.
 And in Momotarō takara no kurairi (c.
-1830-40), Momotarō was aged sixteen.
+1830–40), Momotarō was aged sixteen.
 The Momotarō in Iwaya Sazanami's version of 1894 was of similar age (15 years old) when he resolved to go to devil island.

 Researcher Namekawa Michio also noticed the trend of Momotarō being depicted younger and younger, and he dubbed the phenomenon "tendency of age diminishment" (低年齢化傾向, teinenreika keikō).